solyarisoftware/jointts/README.md

   A synthetic voice file can be made using any cloud-based TTS as Amazon Polly, Google Cloud Platform Text-to-Speech, etc.

-  joinTTS use free of charge [Google Translate Speech library](https://github.com/zlargon/google-tts).
+  joinTTS use, for example only, the [Google Translate Speech library](https://github.com/zlargon/google-tts).
-  Using `jointts` (or `joint`) command line utility, audio files can be generated from texts:
+  Whit `jointts` (or `joint`) command line utility, speech MP3 files (containing the Google Translate synthetic voice) can be generated from texts:

   ```bash
   $ jointts download gt